 A distinction will be made between training carried out:on the premises of the PART-147 centre and training carried out in a PART-145 company.

-Some examples of AeroGATES labs & practices:
+Description of AeroGATES labs & practices:

 An applicant for an PART-66 Aircraft Maintenance License shall demonstrate, by examination, a level of knowledge in the appropriate subject modules in accordance with EASA regulations.